Jamaica Pond Poets: What We Do and Who We Are:

-Jamaica Pond Poets meets every Saturday morning in the Jamaica Plain neighborhood of Boston to creatively comment on one another’s poems.
+Jamaica Pond Poets (JPP), founded in 1995, meets every Saturday morning in the Jamaica Plain neighborhood of Boston to creatively comment on one another’s poems.

 Members of JPP (See photo below.) have been published in literary magazines, had collections of their poems published, and won awards for their work (See About the Poets).